Guardians vs. Tigers Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .278 with a double, three walks and an RBI.
+- Ramirez has hit safely in three straight games.
+In his last five games he is hitting .278 with a double, three walks and an RBI.

 Ramírez Recent Games